oxcamne/oxcam/docs/install.md

 1. PaymentProcessor is a base class for all payment processors that might be supported.
 Each supported payment processor will be implemented as a subclass of PaymentProcessor.
 PAYMENTPROCESSORS is a list of payment processor instances, currently only Stripe has been written.
 The first one in the list is the default for new customers.
 The implementations are in pay_processors.py.
 Go [here](stripe.md) for more information on setting up and using Stripe.

-1. You can set up Google ReCaptcha for production and development.
+1. You can set up Google reCaptcha for production and development.
 Once a user successfully signs in, the IP address will be trusted for 90 days and Captcha will not be enforced during that period.

+1. Setting VERIFY_TIMEOUT to a non-zero value enforces a time-out between sending verification emails to a particular email address or IP address.
+Like reCaptcha, this is an anti-spammer tool.

 ### Start the database